francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 === Class Annotations

 Classes can have their properties annotated as `Unique`.
 Annotations on properties define their uniqueness at the beginning of a method.
-However, a property annotated as `Unique` might not be unique in practice.
-In fact, for a property to be truly unique, it’s necessary that both the property itself is annotated as `Unique` and that the object owning the property is also unique.
-This concept applies recursively to nested properties.
+However, despite the annotation, a property marked as `Unique` may still be accessible through multiple paths.
+For a property to be accessible through a single path, both the property and the object owning it must be annotated as `Unique`.
+This principle also applies recursively to nested properties, where the uniqueness of the entire chain of ownership is necessary to ensure single-path access.
 For example, in @kt-uniqueness-class, even though the property `x` of the class `A` is annotated as `Unique`, `a1.x` is shared because `a1`, the owner of property `x`, is shared.

-It is important to point out that, properties with custom getters or setters are not currently supported by this system.
 Moreover, properties with primitive types do not need to be annotated.
 This is because, unlike objects, primitive types are copied rather than referenced, meaning that each variable holds its own independent value.
 Therefore, the concept of uniqueness, which is designed to manage the sharing and mutation of objects in memory, does not apply to primitive types.
 They are always unique in the sense that each instance operates independently, and there is no risk of aliasing or unintended side effects through shared references.